-Petroleum coke, similar to charcoal, builds up in different areas of the six-storey units as they operate.
+Petroleum coke, similar to charcoal, builds up in different areas of the the six-storey units as they operate.
 If certain areas inside the unit get too congested with buildup, it can restrict the performance or even bring down the unit.

 Solving this problem has brought back-to-back record run lengths for Syncrude’s two original fluid cokers, 8-1 and 8-2.
 Coker 8-1 set a new benchmark for run length at 844 days on March 6, besting the previous mark set in 2010.